endolith/PySpice/doc/sphinx/source/installation.rst

 -------------------

 Usually Ngspice is available as a package on the most popular Linux distributions.
-But I recommend to **check the compilation options** before to use it extensively.
-For example the Fedora package enables too many experimental codes that have side effects.
+But I recommend to **check the compilation options** before using it extensively.
+For example, the Fedora package enables too many experimental codes that have side effects.
 The recommended way to compile Ngspice is given in the manual and in the ``INSTALLATION`` file.
 Ngspice is an example of complex software where we should not enable everything without care.

 .. warning::

-  Compilation option **--enable-ndev** is known to broke the server mode.
+  Compilation option **--enable-ndev** is known to break the server mode.

 The recommended way to compile Ngspice on Fedora is: